The Dark Lady Players: Allegory in performance

-In September 2009, the Dark Lady Players produced a piece titled Shakespeare's Three Virgin Marys, which examined the allegorical Mary figures identified in the academic literature by researchers such as Chris Hassel, Linda Hoff, and Steve Sohmer.
+In September 2009, the Dark Lady Players produced a piece titled Shakespeare's Three Marys, directed by Jenny Greeman, which examined the allegorical Mary figures identified in the academic literature by researchers such as Chris Hassel, Linda Hoff, and Steve Sohmer.
 Extracts from the production were featured in a TV news feature on the Dark Lady Players that was broadcast on The Jewish Channel on September 11, 2009.

 In November 2010, The Dark Lady Players produced, an allegorical version of Hamlet at Manhattan Theatre Source in Greenwich Village.

-In 2011, the company performed a site-specific museum-style tour of Shakespeare's Gospel Parodies, subtitled "A Medieval Mystery Tour" at The Center at West-Park Church, in repertory with the Woodshed Collective's The Tenant.
+In 2011, the company performed a site-specific museum-style tour of Shakespeare's Gospel Parodies, subtitled "A Medieval Mystery Tour" directed by Jenny Greeman at The Center at West-Park Church, in repertory with the Woodshed Collective's The Tenant.
 The show featured docents, played by actors, who led audience members on tours through 12 scenes from Shakespeare.

 In 2012, the DLP presented a one-night lecture event on Shakespeare's Annunciation Parodies, featuring scenes from Romeo and Juliet, Twelfth Night, Hamlet, and Othello.
 The Dark Lady Players entered an ensemble piece roughly titled "Shakespeare Flash Mob" for the 2012 Figment Festival and performed a full-length original play by Bella Poynton, Midsummer Madness, in August 2012 at the Central Park Bandshell.

 In 2014, the company is performing a version of Othello that suggests the Emilia character is an allegory for Amelia Bassano Lanier, as described in an article in Howlround.

 In March 2014, Amberley Publishing is releasing a book "Shakespeare's Dark Lady" which argues the case for Lanier's authorship of these plays as Jewish satires.
 An advance review in Kirkus Reviews on February 6, 2014 describes it as 'Well-researched, fascinating and thought-provoking'.
 However, Hudson's theories have not been accepted by Shakespeare scholars.

 Some directors anachronistically set the plays at the North Pole or in outer space or in a Mafia village.
 They therefore destroy and suppress the allusions that the plays contain and make them impossible to discern.
 I understand why directors who do not understand the plays might resort to such misleading devices.
 But they should do so no longer, and should use their staging to reveal what the author really meant.